American ExpressAmerican ExpressAmerican ExpressAmerican ExpressAmerican Express

 Ways Your Employer Can Help

 Despite the additional costs, some employers have recognized that they need to go the extra mile to recruit or keep a valued employee.
-They’ve decided to compensate employees by “grossing up.”
-That means the employer tracks and reimburses your moving costs, and also pays the additional taxes resulting from their reimbursement.
-Larger companies often use specialist relocation management firms to help with the paperwork.
+They’ve decided to compensate employees by “grossing up.”9,10 That means the employer tracks and reimburses your moving costs, and also pays the additional taxes resulting from their reimbursement.
+Larger companies may use specialist relocation management firms to help with the paperwork.
 If you’re being asked to move, it’s worth asking your employer to consider doing this.

 If All Else Fails: Savings, Points, and Rebates

 If you don’t qualify for tax savings and your employer won’t “gross up,” there are still many finance-savvy steps you can take.
 First, you can look for ways to cut your own moving costs.
-Experts suggest:

 • Do more yourself.
 Do more of your own packing, loading, and unloading if you can; use pros only for the tasks you can’t handle on your own.